is it a mistake to figure out inca trail/machu pichu plans after arriving in peru? i dont like booking things in advance

 It really depends on the time of year that you will be there.
 If high season, as Phil says, you'll need to book in advance.
 But I was there in November (2014) and bought my Machu Picchu ticket the afternoon before visiting the site.
 I've written an article about how to see Machu Picchu independently, without booking a tour, and on the logistics of getting there.
 Note: the Inca Trail is entirely different -- you do need to book a tour for that.

 I was there last year - 2017.
 I would definitely recommend booking your Machu Picchu ticket in advance as mentioned above.
 I went solo for a month in Peru, went all over the place and booked them as I went.
 I was there in Nov-December though so it wasn't peak season.
-They have made some changes since 2014, they are allowing fewer visitors as the site is getting damaged, so go to their website and do some research. about 1 month ago
+They have made some changes since 2014, they are allowing fewer visitors as the site is getting damaged, so go to their website and do some research. almost 2 years ago